elastic/beats/generate/beat/{beat}/README.md

 ### Build

-To build the binary for {{cookiecutter.beat|capitalize}} run the command below.
-This will generate a binary in the same directory with the name {{cookiecutter.beat}}.
+To build the binary for {Beat} run the command below.
+This will generate a binary in the same directory with the name {beat}.

 ```
 make